bespinian/blog/content/posts/git-the-important-parts/index.md

 The other way of bringing changes from the `topic` branch back to `master` is using the mechanism of rebasing.
 Let’s use the same example setting as before which you can see in the top half of the picture.
 Rebasing the `topic` branch on the `master` branch means that we replay all commits from the `master` branch on the `topic` branch.
 In the case of our example this would mean applying commit F on the `topic` branch and then applying commit G. As we replay each individual commit, merging can either be done by Git automatically or a conflict arises which has to be resolved by a human.
 The end result of rebasing the `topic` branch on the `master` branch is that the `topic` branch now contains the commits F and G plus the commits A, B and C potentially modified during merge conflict resolution, which is why we call them A’, B’ and C’ in the picture.

 Rebasing has the following advantages: Since the commits from the source branch are sequentially reapplied to the target branch the resulting commit history becomes a lot cleaner and easier for humans to read and understand.
-When rebasing there are no merge commits cluttering up your history talking about branches which no longer exist.
+When rebasing, there are no merge commits cluttering up your history talking about branches that no longer exist.

 ## Pull requests

 Next we will have a look at pull requests, sometimes also referred to as merge requests, depending on which platform you are hosting your Git repos on.
-Indeed pull requests are not part of Git itself, but they are featured in all major Git platforms like GitHub, GitLab or Bitbucket.
+Indeed, pull requests are not part of Git itself, but they are featured in all major Git platforms like GitHub, GitLab or Bitbucket.
 Pull requests are an important tool for collaborating on Git repos and for properly implementing the branching strategies described earlier.

 ### Submitting